 “Berlin?” asks my Mutti, the German equivalent to ‘Mother’ in English, “why would you want to visit Berlin?”
-In Mutti’s minds eye, Berlin is still synonymous with barbed wire, food shortages, wire-tapping and the Stasi police.
+In Mutti’s minds eye, this German capital is still synonymous with barbed wire, food shortages, wire-tapping and the Stasi police.

 Mutti was born at the height of WWII, on the border between Germany and Russia and having never been back, as far as she knows, nothing has changed.
 But change it has.
 After nearly a quarter of a century since the iron curtain fell, Berlin is like balm for the soul.
 It’s a place of peace and prosperity, arts and community and paint – lots and lots of paint.